pimotte/nomic/README.md

 then the Judge shall consider game-custom and the spirit of the game before applying other standards.

-Judgement is completed when the Judge has decided the question and is not overruled.
-After the Judge's Judgement has been completed, a player who can shall close the issue in a timely fashion.
+Judgement is completed when the Judge has decided all questions and is not overruled.
+After the Judge's Judgement has been completed, any Judge is no longer a Judge and a player who can shall close all open issues labelled "Judgement" in a timely fashion.

 **211** If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best